Art collecting tips

-Looking for some ideas?
-Take a peek at my video mood boards.
-Sometimes it’s hard to visualise how prints will look when mounted and framed on your wall.
-So a mood board can help to spark some inspiration.
+Looking for ideas?
+Take a peek at my mood board videos.
+It can be hard to visualise how art prints will look once mounted and framed, and a mood board can help spark inspiration for your own perfect art gallery wall.

-A striking artwork in a frame on your wall is not just decoration.
-Framed pictures are like windows.
-They are aesthetic focal points, to both look at and look through.
-They will be admired by visitors and may inspire conversations.
-They will enhance the positive energy within your home or workspace.
-They will last a lifetime and eventually become old friends.
+A striking artwork on your wall is more than decoration.
+Framed art prints are like windows; they are focal points to both look at and look through.
+They invite admiration, spark conversation, and bring positive energy to your home or workspace.
+My original fine art photography prints last a lifetime and will eventually become old friends.

-Your very first purchase will make you a collector.
-Each limited edition print is made on gallery-quality matt or light gloss art paper for unrivalled depth of colour and detail.
-It will arrive within days in robust recyclable packaging with a unique signed and numbered certificate of authenticity.
+Your first purchase makes you an art collector.
+Each limited edition print is produced on gallery-quality heavyweight art paper for exceptional colour and detail.
+Buy art online with confidence - it arrives within days in sturdy recyclable packaging, with a unique signed and numbered certificate of authenticity included with every fine art print.

 The art of creative curation

-Four keywords to consider are colour, contrast, combination and cohesion.
+Four key words to consider when collecting art are: colour, contrast, combination and cohesion.

 Colour will attract the eye, vibrate with energy and give your space focal points.
 Try placing vibrant colours against more muted background palettes to enhance contrast and make them pop.
 Sometimes a dark image will look more subtle on a dark background , or vice versa.
 Monochromatic images will look great when paired together to create a serene sense of balance and calm.
 Or maybe try a bold analogous colour scheme in your space.
 This idea combines colours that sit next to each other on the colour wheel.
 For instance pair red with orange or yellow with green or blue with violet.
 Sometimes three different shades work well.